underkube/blog/content/posts/trident-ontap-ocp4.md

 See the [references](#references) section for more information about the VM sizes, process, etc.

+**This is just for demos/poc purposes, do not use it in production**!!!

 ## Prerequisites

 * A fully functional OCP4 environment